Decommission Aged Hardware

 Certain operating systems may also require setting firewall rules.

-For example, the following command explicitly opens the default Object Store API port 9000
+For example, the following command explicitly opens the default MinIO AIStor API port 9000 on servers using firewalld:

 firewall-cmd --permanent --zone=public --add-port=9000/tcp